-participals - it is not some thing the a few people present fit describes else."
-To die most young they have divided Hanover Park into T sones.
-The target is to be active members Success after setback in Lotus & Grassy Park faced with the problem of rising rates.
-Civic associations in the area arranged meetings and although the people were interested in doing something they were not getting involved in existing organisations.
-At the annual meeting in October of one of these organisations, the Lotus River Ratepayers Association, which was virtually dead, it was decided to try to revive the organisation so that the problems facing the people rould be tackled.

-A vote of no confidence was passed in members who belonged to management committees and a new executive committee was formed.
-The constitution was changed to include tenants and the new association was named the Lotus River Ratepayers and Tenants Associamonths later, this association has 1 000 members who have joined to fight against high rates, sents, high electricity accounts and problems in sanitation.
+These groups include music raising money or any other sections.
+Buy week three of activity that needs a lot of the group present a probutton of provietters and notices, which we help to participals - it is not some prosent flagoryson else," people is their activities they have divided Hanever Park into T nones.
+The tax get is to be active members Success after setback in Lotus & Grassy Park IN LOTUS River and Graces Park last year, residents were faced with the problem. of rising rates.
+Civic associations in the area arranged recetings and although the pecalic wers interested in foing something they were not getting ignolved in existing organisations.
+At the second execting in October of one of these organisations, the Lotus River Ratepayers Association which was virtually dead, it was decided to try to revive the organisation to that the problems facing the people could be tackled.
+A rote of no confidence was passed in recenters who belonged to management committees and a new enecative consulties was formed.
+The constitution was changed to include tenants and the new association was named the Lotus River Ratepayers and Tenante Associa-Today. recettly later, this association has 1 000 escenbers who have isseed to fight against but rates, sents, high electricity accounts and problems in senifation.
 How did this association become so strong?
 And how does this association work?
-There are nine member belonging to the executive committee.
-When the first problems of electricity accounts and sanitation were discussed, one member of the committee was put in charge of organising people to try to other people to help him or her work out a way in which to tackle the problem.
+There are nice members belonging to the executive consultee.
+When the first problems of electricity accounts and sanitation were discussed, one member of the ennittee was put in charge of organizing people to try to solve the problem. other people to help him or her work out a way in which to tackle the problem.
 To tackle a problem, it was always necessary to find out all the facts about it first.
-Surveys were carried out from door to door to find out what problems the people were having with their electricity accounts. ional Council offices in Cape Town was also visited.
-This is where facts can be found about all areas which fall under Divisional Council.
-Council are also willing to explain to anybody who is interested how rates and rents are calculated.
-BBSK unity drive "WE NEED one residents" association to represent people in Bokmakierie.
-Bridgetown, Silvertown and Kewtown so that we can work together as one big community and not as separate ones.
-One large organisation will be very much the people can work.
-There are many problems facing the people in these areas.
-Many have been living there for more than 20 years.
-They have been paying sents to Council for years and years and still they get nothing from Council. committee working in the the parent/student body in the area, the committee is association through which Council out still increase our rents, although we have already paid the houses off over and over again," say the "Our houses are small and vercrowded.
-Many of us have married children and their families staying with us," they say.
-"There are no houses for them.
-"And now, Council wants as to pay for all repairs to tenance has been included in our rents - we have already
+Surveys were carried out from door to door to find out were having with their elecional Council offices in Cape Town was also visited.
+This is where facts can be found about all areas which fall Score officials at Divisional Council are also willing to explain to anybody who is interested how rates and reets are calculated.
+To Playe 76 BBSK unity drive association to people in Bokraskierie Bridgetown, Silvertown and Kewtown so that we can work together as one his grate ones.
+One large organisation will be very much pronger than small once." association through which the people can work There are many problems facing the people in these areas.
+Marry have been living there for more than 20 years.
+They have been paying rents to Council for years and years and still they get noconsultee working in the area believes.
+Formed from the parent/student body in trying to set up a residenty thing from Council.
+"Council can still increase our rents, although we have stready paid the houses off over and over again," say the people.
+"Our houses are small and overcrowded.
+Many of us have married children and their families steping with un," they say.
+"There are no bouses for them.
+"And now, Council wants s to pay for all sepairs to their bounes.
+A fee for main tenance has been included in

-TO TENERIFE & LAS PALMAS
+TO TENERIFE & LAS PALMAS FROM 26 DEC.

-26 DEC.
 1980 TO 4 JAN.
 1981

-FOR DEPOSIT R107.90
+FOR DEPOSIT R107,90

-& 24 MONTHLY INSTALMENTS R46.12
+6 24 MONTHLY INSTALMENTS R46.12

-FOR FURTHER DETAILS CONTACT FLYWELL TRAVEL AGENCIES (CAPE) (PTY) LTD.
+FOR FURTHER DETAILS CONTACT

+FLYWELL TRAVEL AGENCIES (CAPE) (PTY) LTD.

 107 SIR LOWRY RD.
 CAPE TOWN 8001 TELEX 57-0107 S.A.
+RE-OPENING SOON!!